 Despite all this, you will rarely (if ever) see the world "collapse" in my writing.
 This word is the currency of people who I call Doomers.
 More precisely, early 21st century doomerism in all of its manifestations is a form of contemporary eschatology—

 Eschatology is the branch of Christian theology that deals with the biblical study of end times prophecies and the events of the last days.
 Some of these events include the Rapture, the Second Coming of Christ, the Tribulation, the Millennial Kingdom and the Future Judgments.
 The primary books of the Bible pertaining to end times prophecy are the book of Daniel, the book of Ezekiel and the book of Revelation.

 Though a challenging area of study, Eschatology helps believers understand the prophetic passages of Scripture and how to live the Christian life in preparation for the end times.

 It is important to understand that eschatology, whether it requires God(s) or not, is fundamentally religious in nature.
 Thus when Dmitry Orlov, or Max Keiser (video below), or John Rubino (of dollarcollapse.com) speak so emphatically of the coming collapse, they are actually talking about a kind of secular Rapture or Second Coming.
-After reading this post, if you don't understand this point, and more importantly can not see it, you are officially hopeless in my book.

 That about.com page quoted above refers to how to live the Christian life in preparation for the end times.
 How does this apply, for example, to Dmitry Orlov or John Rubino?
 I told you yesterday, but I will elaborate today.